TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Developer/Index.rst

     entries with :php:`$this->cache->get()` as the latter returns :php:`false` if no entry exists.

-Since the auto-wiring feature of the dependency injection container cannot detect which cache configuration should be used for the :php:`$cache` argument of :php:`MyClass`, the :ref:`container service configuration
-<configure-dependency-injection-in-extensions>` needs to be extended:
+Since the :ref:`auto-wiring feature <dependency-injection-autowire>` of the dependency injection container cannot detect which cache configuration should be used for the :php:`$cache` argument of :php:`MyClass`, the :ref:`container service configuration <configure-dependency-injection-in-extensions>` needs to be extended:

 ..  code-block:: yaml
     :caption: EXT:my_extension/Configuration/Services.yaml